 The Doctor seemed to be thinking the same thing as he grinned up at her.
 “I’ll get you his number!”
 He offered happily.
 “But watch him- he’s a devil.”

 “You can’t just hack in on a call like that.”
-Jeff protested, clearly he didn’t get his gran’s spirit from the gene pool.
+Jeff protested, clearly he didn’t get his gran’s spirit in the gene pool.

 “Oh!”
 He exclaimed, looking back down.
 “And here’s an oldie but a goodie- why electrons have mass.”
 A diagram showed up on the screen, but he kept going.
 “And a personal favorite of mine: faster-than-light travel!”
 He exclaimed, sending more diagrams and Rose a cheeky look.
 “Plus a photo of me and my wife on our wedding day- yes I look different, it’s complicated.
 But she doesn’t see-” He said, pulling Rose into frame and she smiled and waved awkwardly.
 “Oh, and a joke!”
 He added with a flourish.